 2. Early Bird Gets the Worm Treats

-Next, I head straight for Haunted Mansion — it's one of the most popular attractions during the party, and with good reason!
-I mean, what’s a Halloween party without some haunts?
-By knocking this attraction off my list right away, I’ll have more time to enjoy the specific event entertainment once the party officially kicks off.
+Next, to maximize my time, I ride as many Magic Kingdom attractions before the party events begin at 7 p.m.
+Of course, I head straight for Haunted Mansion — it's one of the most popular attractions during the party, and with good reason!
+What’s a Halloween party without some haunts?

 3. Trick or Treat the Night Away